rockettheme/docs/Docs/wordpress/themes/leviathan/demo_footer.md

 :   1. **Text** [25%, 8%, se]
     2. **Text** [25%, 75%, se]

-Here's the widget breakdown for the Footer section:
+Here is the widget breakdown for the Footer section:

 * Text
 * Gantry Divider
 * Text

 ### Text
-You'll need to enter the following in the main text field to create this text widget as it appears in our demo.
+You will need to enter the following in the main text field to create this text widget as it appears in our demo.
 The title is left blank.

 ~~~
 <p>